When the temperatures rise, getting enough to drink is important whether you’re playing sports, traveling or just sitting in the sun.

 Water is best.

 For most people, water is the best thing to drink to stay hydrated.
 Sources of water also include foods, such fruits and vegetables which contain a high percentage of water.
-Sports drinks with electrolytes, may be useful for people doing high intensity, vigorous exercise in very hot weather, though they tend to be high in calories.
+Sports drinks with electrolytes, may be useful for people doing high intensity, vigorous exercise in very hot weather, though they tend to be high in added sugars and calories.

 “It’s healthier to drink water while you’re exercising, and then when you’re done, eat a healthy snack like orange slices, bananas or a small handful of unsalted nuts ,” Batson said.